 Steel: An alloy of iron and carbon, steel is the most common metal for industrial use cases.
 Flexible, strong, and affordable, we can’t even begin to list all the possible uses for steel.
 This metal is truly the backbone of our modern world.
 There are also several notable types of steel, including stainless steel, which contains aluminium, chromium, and high carbon levels.
 Stainless steel is highly corrosion-resistant, making it ideal for its long lifespan and low required maintenance.
 Carbon steel, on the other hand, is harder than other types of steel because it contains the highest quantities of carbon, though it has less ductility and malleability than other steels.

 Aluminium: Light, rugged, and versatile, this metal is indispensable to industry because of its ductility and high strength to weight ratio, which makes it perfect for applications like aviation that need lightweight materials.
-We also usually use this metal for low-temperature applications like aerospace or refrigeration because it doesn’t perform well above 200 degrees Celsius.
+This metal is also used for low-temperature applications, such as aerospace or refrigeration, because it doesn’t perform well above 200 degrees Celsius.

 Copper: As one of the best and cheapest conductors of electricity, copper is ubiquitous with electrical components and wiring.
 It’s also tough, malleable, and resists corrosion; making is very useful for harsh environments like heavy industry.